catbree/leunghoicheng.com/src/entries/case-study-portfolio-website-2024.md

 );
 ```

-Next I added some dummy pages and now I have a working base to build my sections on.
-Let's keep going.
+Next, I added some dummy pages and now I have a working base to build my sections on.
+Let’s keep going.

 ### Work Entry Page
-I went with writing my content in markdown because it was easy to write with and saves me from wrestling with HTML everytime I wrote a new entry for my website.
+I went with writing my content in markdown because it was easy to write with and saves me from wrestling with HTML every time I wrote a new entry for my website.
 I thought I could just slap my markdown file into the project and everything would work perfectly.
-Spoiler alert: it didn't quite turn out that way.
+Spoiler alert: it didn’t quite turn out that way.

-By default, react doesn't handle `.md` files on its own, so I added a line that tells Vite to treat markdown files as assets in `vite.config.js`:
+By default, React doesn't handle `.md` files on its own, so I added a line that tells Vite to treat markdown files as assets in `vite.config.js`:

 ```
 export default defineConfig({